amudhabalan/qantas-hotels/README.md

 - Tests use Jest & React Testing Library that come packaged with Create React App
 - Please run `npm test` to run the unit tests
 - Some coverage has been given to Hotel & ResultsCount component to demonstrate the basics of testing

+##ToDo
+- Ratings component
+- Breaking down the Hotel component in to more components , so they can tested individually
+- Cleaning up the sorting functionality for initial load
+- Tag on the property image